aang81a/my-it-support-portfolio/PROJECTS/09-remote-support-simulation/README.md

 6. User or supporter closes the session.

 For AnyDesk, the correct workflow in this lab was to enter the user device address on the support technician device.
 This made the laptop the supporter device and the All-in-One computer the user device receiving support.

-## Remote Support Steps

-1. Confirmed the issue with the user.
-2. Asked for permission before starting remote access.
-3. Started a remote support session from the support technician device.
-4. User entered the session code and waited for the session to start.
-5. Support technician started the session.
-6. Confirmed that the remote desktop of the user device was visible.
-7. Opened a browser-based test page.
-8. Opened Task Manager on the user device.
-9. Checked memory usage.
-10. Checked disk activity.
-11. Confirmed that the device responded normally.
-12. Confirmed that the browser-based page opened successfully.
-13. Demonstrated that both the user and the support technician can end the remote session.
-14. Closed the session safely.
-15. Documented the result.

 ## Screenshots